pwittchen/interview-questions/README.md

 Interview questions
 ===================

 Collection of interview questions for software developer role.
 It can be useful for candidates searching for a job and recruiters looking for new developers.
+These lists contain questions I've got during my interviews and questions, which I gathered from the web and other people.
 I've also added a list of questions for the pontential employer here, which can be useful during verification if the quality of the company is high or low.

 **Please note**: every company has different hiring politics and knowing answers for these questions may be not enough.